Scutterman/youtube-api-android/README.md

 1. Ensure the functions service account can access the secret by selecting the checkbox beside the secret you just created and then clicking `Add Principal`in the permissions box to the right so you can add the `Secret Manager Secret Accessor` role to the service account (if you don't know the service account, it is available in the function `Details` tab after you've deployed the function for the first time)

 ### Backend deployment
+Follow these steps to deploy the API server included in this sample project
+1. Ensure you have installed [NodeJS][nodejs] and the [Yarn Package Manager][yarn]
 1. Copy the `gcp/functions/src/config.sample.json` file to `gcp/functions/src/config.json`, but make no other changes for now
 1. Copy the `gcp/.firebaserc.sample` file to `gcp/.firebaserc` and add your GCP project id into it
 1. In a command line, go to the `gcp/functions` directory